You are currently viewing What to Wear on a Field Trip in Italy as a Female Engineer

 fashion over 40 woman in LBD with green

 The good news is that Italians are less tall than Americans.
-Thus, as a petite, the 2 inch will most likely do the trick.
+Therefore, as a petite, the 2 inch will most likely do the trick.
 I am 5 ft 4 and it worked for me in the 80s and early 90s.
 I haven’t been in Italy since then.

 With respect to the accessories, go classic.
 Gold color custom jewelry is fine, as is a 18 inch pearl necklace.
 Studs like a large sparkling Swarovski Rhinestone that looks like a diamond are fine or just single pearl studs or a gold knot or bead.
 When you go for pearl studs, go for a short metal necklace or short gold pendant.
-You don’t want to look to matchy match.
+You don’t want to look to matchy-match.
 Wear a watch with leather band or a very technical one or one in an unusual material.
 Show that you are interested in technique with your watch.
 One with stop functions would look cool.

 In the field, safety comes first.
-Thus, skip the jewelry except for studs.
+Therefore, skip the jewelry except for studs.
 On the trip to the field sides, khakis and jeans with a button down shirt are fine (any neutral solid color, vertical stripes).
 You may even get away with a chic polo shirt.
 In the field, wear what you would have to wear when you do it in the US.
-It’s an insurance question.
-You don’t want to loose the protection because you wore something that would be in violation with the dress code and safety requirements of your company.
-Thus, when you are to wear fire resistant clothes, a hard hat and iron toe boots, do so.
-You can put these pieces in the trunk of your rental car.

 Regarding the makeup, go for a natural, barely there look, but it should be still clearly visible that you use makeup and take care of yourself.
 It’s how European professional woman do their makeup for work.
 While young women wear bright red when they go out or stroll in town, you don’t do a bright lipstick on the job unless you work in the beauty industry.
 A staining lip palm is a great option.
 It adds some color, you can do “touch-ups” casually on the road and it keeps your lips from drying out in the heat and from wind.
 If you use nail polish on your fingers go for clear, very light blush or nude.
 If you are up to the task and maintenance go for buffed short nails.

-Use mascara as it opens the eyes and you look awake (which you are probably not because of the jet lack).
+Pro tip: Use mascara as it opens the eyes and you look awake (which you are probably not because of the jet lack).

-Sightseeing
+Sightseeing in Italy

-In the hinterlands, view are great and you may stop for photos.
-The road shoulders are often unpaved, i.e. just dirt and maybe some vegetation.
-Closed shoes are best on the trips to the field sites to not get dirty feet.
-Pay attention to always lock the car, even when you are just going 10 yards away!
+Tip: Pay attention to always lock the car, even when you are just going 10 yards away!
 And, never let something visibly laying in the car.
 It is an invitation for thieves that may hang around in places that offer great views.
-More on best sightseeing outfits in the post at the link.

 • Avoid tops/shirts with floral prints or anything that is girly or very feminine (e.g. lace).